 The most common errors are below.
 If none of these apply, don’t hesitate to contact us for assistance.

-Your website might have a .txt file, called robots.txt, that automatically gives instructions to our crawling software.
-It could be that your robots.txt tells our crawlers that it is forbidden to crawl the site.
-As our crawlers are very well behaved, they listen.
+Your website might have a .txt file, located at your-domain.com/robots.txt, that automatically gives instructions to web crawlers.
+It could be that your robots.txt tells our crawler that it is forbidden to crawl the site.

 Your website might also contain an HTML tag, most likely in the <head> section of your page, which forbids our crawlers to enter the site.
 In that section, there will then be a meta tag, looking like this:

 <meta name=”robots” content=”noindex”>

 If you want our crawlers to enter your site, then you can either remove this tag, or replace the “noindex” with “index”, so that it looks like this: